Our thoughts are a way for us to process our experiences and deal with our emotions…

 - Be aware of your thought pattern.
 You can witness them without judging or becoming them.

-- Give a name to your negative thoughts in order to seperate yourself from them.
+- Give a name to your negative thoughts in order to separate yourself from them.

 - Interrupt them before spiralling.
 You have the power to say no to the flood of thoughts coming your way.
 You can also use the rubber band technique to interrupt your thoughts.